jpham364/Utinerary/README.md

 ### Prerequisites

-  -Node.js (v18 or higher recommended)
+  - Node.js (v18 or higher recommended)
-  -Supabase account and project
+  - Supabase account and project

 ### Clone the Repository